SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 | Subject: | Purchase Please - Azure Resource Request for {{ PRODUCT/SERVICE }} |
 ::: email-content

-### Hi Spend Master aka SysAdmins,
+### Hi Spend Master aka SysAdmins

 I would like you to provision a new Azure Resource for {{ PRODUCT/SERVICE }}.
 This is for {{ BUSINESS REASONS FOR RESOURCE }}

 * Azure Resource needed: I would like to create a new App Service Plan
 * Azure Calculator link: {{ LINK }}
 * Environment: {{ DEV/STAGING/PROD }}

 Project details:

 * Project Name: A new project called {{ PROJECT NAME }}
 * Project Description (The SysAdmin will copy this info to the Azure Tag): {{ DESCRIPTION }}
 * Project URL (e.g. Azure DevOps / Github): {{ URL }}